makbigdata/Shiny-Application-JHU-Project/README.md

 ---

 ## About the Author
-This app was built by [Your Name] as part of a Shiny app development project.
+This app was built by MAK as part of a Shiny app development project.

-Feel free to contact me with feedback or suggestions at [your-email@example.com].
+Feel free to contact me with feedback or suggestions at [makbigdata@gmail.com].

 ---